Watch Series In English!

 The Crown on Netflix is perfect for those wishing to pick up on some Queen’s English.
-Make sure you write down some of the most powerful quotes you hear – then look up the historical context even further.
-This historic drama follows the life of Queen Elizabeth II from her ascension to the throne in 1947 to her 21st century rule.
-From the director of “Billy Elliot” and “The Hours”.
+But make sure you write down some of the most powerful quotes you hear.
+Then look up the historical context even further.
+Note that this historic drama follows the life of Queen Elizabeth II from her ascension to the throne in 1947 to her 21st century rule.
+It is from the director of “Billy Elliot” and “The Hours”.
 So enjoy watching this series and learning to imitate a bit of Queen’s English!

 5. Peaky Blinders

 If you want a challenge when it comes to studying British accents, Peaky Blinders on Netflix might be for you.
-It is another British period crime drama set in the aftermath of WWI.
-Peaky Blinders was a family-run gang who at the time held great power in the city of Birmingham.
-Tough
+Note that it is yet another British period crime drama set in the aftermath of WWI.
+In those days, Peaky Blinders was a family-run gang who at the time held great power in the city of Birmingham.
+Tough!

 6. The Big Bang Theory

-For the scientists amongst you, “The Big Bang Theory” on PrimeVideo is absolutely perfect for a technical vocabulary boost.
+For the scientists amongst you, “The Big Bang Theory” on PrimeVideo is absolutely perfect.
+Basically, you would get a technical vocabulary boost in each episode.
 However, beware of the difficult American accents and some high-pitched voices.
 Above all, enjoy picking up the new scientific terms.
 And after that, practise prounouncing them with your accent.
 Easy!